Inca Trail Trek 4 Days – Classic.

 Day 1Cusco – km 82 – Huaylla bamba

-Before dinner we’ll have tea time with popcorn, coffee and biscuits.
-We’ll spend the night in cosy tents, ready for the next day.
+Before dinner, enjoy tea time with popcorn, coffee, and biscuits.
+Spend a cozy night in your tents, ready for the next day.

 • Meals: Lunch, Dinner